Home Compare AIT vs LECO

 Applied Industrial Technologies vs Lincoln Electric Holdings: Which Stock Looks Stronger in 2026?

-Applied Industrial Technologies holds the cleaner structural position, with the lead spread across growth and profitability.
+The structural profiles are close, with Lincoln Electric carrying a narrow edge on growth.
 The remaining gap is narrow enough that the comparison remains open to different readings.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity